 To summarize, understanding the science behind your body’s energy expenditure, particularly the calories burned at rest, can significantly impact your health and well-being.
 Taking into consideration factors such as BMR and TDEE can help you make informed decisions regarding your daily calorie intake and exercise routine.

-See also How many calories are there in a glass of wine
+See also How many calories is a sausage egg and cheese biscuit

 Finding Your Basal Metabolic Rate: Calculating the Energy Your Body Expends During Rest